argoproj/argo-events/docs/service-accounts.md

-A `Service Account` can be specified in the EventSource object with `spec.template.serviceAccountName`, however it is not needed for all the EventSource types except `resource`.
+A `Service Account` can be specified in the EventSource object with `spec.template.serviceAccountName`, however it is not needed for all the EventSource types except `resource`, unless you want to achieve [HA](eventsources/ha.md) for some of them.
 For a `resource` EventSource, you need to specify a Service Accout and give it `list` and `watch` permissions for the resource being watched.

 For example, if you want to watch actions on `Deployment` objects, you need to: